- Search The Registry

 This legal defense developed from their arrest for the alleged rape of two white girls.
 The nine arrestees were about to become The Scottsboro Boys.
 Haywood Patterson, Olin Montgomery, Andy Wright, and Willie Roberson, aged 17; Roy Wright and Eugene Williams, 13; Ozzie Powell, 16; and Charles Weems and Clarence Norris, 21.

 Twenty indictments were handed down on March 30 in Scottsboro.
 All nine pleaded not guilty.
-Their trials began on April 6 and were completed in three days; eight were sentenced to death in the electric chair on July 10th, the ninth to life imprisonment.
+Their trials began on April 6 and were completed in three days; eight were sentenced to death in the electric chair on July 10th, and the ninth to life imprisonment.
+The following year, the appeal process began with the case of Powell v.
+Alabama.

 Ten years later, on January 23, 1989, the last of the Scottsboro Boys died.